PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter15/README.md

 Software Architecture with C++, Second Edition, Published by Packt

-## Chapter 17: Service Oriented Architecture
+## Chapter 15: Architecture of Distributed Systems